Infinitifall/MemlogBot/README.md

 # MemlogBot

+***Update: [discord.py is no longer maintained](https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1), this repository has been archived.***

 A [discord.py](https://github.com/Rapptz/discord.py) bot that keeps track of ever-changing members, names, discriminators and roles for all your guilds/servers!
 Once running, the bot checks all guilds for changes every few minutes.
 All data is stored in [memlog.json](data/memlog.json) and the a crude summary of changes are appended to [changelog.txt](data/changelog.txt).

 ## Setup